zholdoshov/antra-assignments/advanced_training/theoretical_questions/assignment11/Solution.md

 - **Store** - It is where the state of the application is stored.
 It receives actions from dispatcher and updates its states.
 - **Views** (React Componeents) - These are React Components, they are responsible for rendering the UI based on the data provided by the store.
 - **Actions** - These are user events or any event that can trigger the dispatcher to update the store.

-This pattern allows us to manage our application's state in a predictable and one way directional data flow.

 ## What is Redux?
 How do you use it with React components?